Vaikunthan28/Deploying-a-Containerized-Applicaiton-Using-IaC/README.md

 ### Pending Issues
-SNS → GitLab subscription confirmation: direct HTTPS remains in PendingConfirmation.
+1. SNS → GitLab subscription confirmation: direct HTTPS remains in PendingConfirmation.
+2. Manually restart the EC2 instance to take effect on the vertical scaling.

 Steps: